ERISA Bonds: Get Your Fidelity Bond Online

 The requirements for ERISA bonds can vary depending on the intricacy and complexity of the employee benefit plan.
 Broker services play a significant role in ensuring anyone who handles plan funds or other property is appropriately covered by a fidelity bond.
 In addition, fiduciaries who hold discretionary power over the plan’s assets must also hold a fiduciary liability insurance policy.
 Crime insurance is another kind of ERISA bond that provides a safety net against losses stemming from theft or fraud by third parties.
 It is paramount to understand the prerequisites for each type of bond to ensure compliance with ERISA stipulations.

-What Is an ERISA Bond and Why Fiduciaries Need It in 2025
+What is an ERISA Bond and Why Fiduciaries Need It in 2025

-If you manage an employee benefit plan, you’re responsible for safeguarding workers’ retirement savings—and the U.S. Department of Labor (DOL) is watching.
+ERISA Bonds - The infographics shows a contractor, surety company building, government building and a hand writing and carrying a globe in a multi colored background.
+It says What is an Erisa bond?
+How ERISA bonds work, ERISA bond requirement, and ERISA bond FAQs If you manage an employee benefit plan, you’re responsible for safeguarding workers’ retirement savings—and the U.S. Department of Labor (DOL) is watching.
 The ERISA Bond isn’t just a box to check—it’s a legal requirement under the Employee Retirement Income Security Act (ERISA), designed to protect plan assets from fraud or dishonesty.

 But here’s what many fiduciaries get wrong: not all bonds are created equal, and failing to understand or maintain the right coverage could lead to regulatory fines, personal liability, or even litigation.